 How often should nursing home residents be turned to prevent sores?
 Every two hours!!!???
 Right?
 Maybe not.
 Turning every two hours is the current standard of care in North Carolina.
 However, a new study was performed which challenged that standard.
 It is called the Turning for Ulcer ReductioN (TURN) study.
 It was performed by the University of Texas School of Nursing and funded by the NIH.

-1. Pressure ulcer incidence- the incidence of pressure sores was only 2%, and this study only included moderate and high risk residents.
+- Pressure ulcer incidence - the incidence of pressure sores was only 2%, and this study only included moderate and high-risk residents.
 The lower risk residents were excluded.
-If this study shows that 4 hours turning only resulted in 2% pressure ulcers, how is it that nursing homes have an average of 11% according to their own reporting on Nursing Home Compare?
+If this study shows that 4-hour turning only resulted in 2% pressure ulcers, how is it that nursing homes have an average of 11% according to their own reporting on Nursing Home Compare?
 The average nursing home has a pressure sore incidence rate that is 500% higher than what it should be if they just turned every 4 hours.
 So, the question is: how long are they leaving these residents unturned?
 I have had some family members tell me that they were in the room for six hours at a time and no one came in to turn residents.
 I thought that was just an isolated incident, but now I am not so sure.
 It appears that nursing homes with higher than 2% pressure sores may be leaving them unturned for LONG periods of time.

-2. Severity (Stage) of these sores- the study consisted of almost one thousand residents.
+- Severity (Stage) of these sores - the study consisted of almost one thousand residents.
 Not only did only 2% get pressure sores, all of these sores were superficial minor sores.
 Stage I or II only developed.
 These thousand residents developed, none, zero Stage III or Stage IV sores.
-This study is further prove that Stage III and Stage IV sores usually don't occur without serious neglect of a resident.
+This study is further proof that Stage III and Stage IV sores usually don't occur without serious neglect of a resident.
 Failure to turn and position for more than four hours, failure to keep the skin clean and dry, etc., must be causing these terrible wounds.

-While I am a nursing home abuse attorney, my main goal is provide information to families and nursing home staff regarding proper care in nursing homes.
+While I am a nursing home abuse attorney, my main goal is to provide information to families and nursing home staff regarding proper care in nursing homes.
 This study actually will change the way that I pursue nursing home cases.
-I will not longer be so focused on the two hour requirement.
+I will no longer be so focused on the two-hour requirement.
 Instead, I will now to try figure out how bad it really was at that home.